Oil prices extend losses as traders downplay Russia sanction risks

 M&S (LON:MKS) restarts clothing click-and-collect after cyber hack

-British retailer Marks & Spencer has resumed taking click and collect orders for clothing after suspension following a cyber hack and data theft.
+British retailer Marks & Spencer (OTC:MAKSY) has resumed taking click and collect orders for clothing after suspension following a cyber hack and data theft.

 While online delivery orders resumed on June 10, click and collect services had remained suspended until now.